Kinship carers

 In England and Wales, the Children Act 1989 states that when a child has to live away from home, the local council shall ‘make arrangements to enable them to live with a relative, friend or other person connected with him, unless that would not be reasonably practical or consistent with their welfare’.
 In England the local council must “give preference” to such an arrangement.

-Connected carers will have support from a fostering social worker as well as the child’s social worker.
-To support connected carers we offer:
+Kinship carers will have support from a fostering social worker as well as the child’s social worker.
+To support kinship carers we offer:

-- monthly fostering support groups which are specific for connected carers
+- monthly fostering support groups which are specific for kinship carers

 - a wealth of training available both online and in person